Diploma in Multimedia Arts

 - TESDA Photography NC II & Visual Graphic Design NC III assessment fees

-- PCCI T-shirt & drinking mug
+- PCCI T-shirt & mug

 How to Pay?